Friday 5 February 2021

 Professor Oskar Hansson

 Oskar Hansson is a neurology professor at Lund University and serves as a consulting neurologist at Skåne University Hospital (Sweden).
 During the last 20 years, Professor Hansson has conducted clinical and translational research focusing on the earliest phases of Alzheimer's.
 He has built a creative and multi-disciplinary research team and leads the Swedish BioFINDER study.
 His research combines the study of well characterized patient cohorts with state-of-the-art biomedical and biophysical techniques, most notably in brain imaging.
 Professor Hansson earned his doctorate in neurobiology, a medical degree, and additional training as a neurology specialist at Lund University.

-Dr Catherine Mummery
+Dr Cath Mummery

 Dr Eric Siemers

 Eric Siemers has over 25 years of experience in clinical trials of neurodegenerative disease.
 His research focus is on the use of biomarkers in investigational drug research, the development of trial designs that fully characterize the effects of investigational drugs on chronic diseases, and more specifically, the development of strategies for treating individuals before the onset of symptoms of neurodegenerative diseases.
 Dr Siemers most recently served as a distinguished medical fellow for Eli Lilly and Company’s Alzheimer’s Disease Global Development Team, where he was responsible for the design and implementation of five large Phase III clinical studies, in addition to playing a major collaborative role in 2 public-private partnership studies.
 Dr Siemers earned his medical degree from the Indiana University School of Medicine (US).